Six-loop renormalization group analysis of the $\phi^4 + \phi^6$ model: Model and renormalization

 The renormalization constants \eqref{renormalized_action} and \eqref{param_renorm} are connected by relations

 With the help of the renormalization constants, one can calculate four independent RG functions~\cite{vasiliev}

-where $\beta(u)$ is the beta function \eqref{eq:beta} and $Z_i^{(1)}$ is a coefficient of the first pole in $Z_i$.
-The second equality of both equations are obtained from a condition on RG functions that must be UV-convergent.
-With the help of the second relations we can find all the $\gamma_i$ without explicitly knowing the expression for the $\beta$ function.
+where $Z_i^{(1)}$ is a coefficient of the first pole in $Z_i$.
+Both equations are obtained from the condition that RG functions must be UV-convergent \cite{vasiliev}.
 Using $\gamma_i|_{i \in \{1,2,3,4\}}$ and the relations between the renormalization constants \eqref{eq:rc_relations} allows us to introduce and calculate RG functions of the field, parameters, and coupling constant: